acailic/acailic/README.md

 ### 🔥 Currently

 - 📈 Expanding from Java/Spring Boot roots into Python, Rust, and TypeScript
-- 🤖 Deep in AI multi-agent systems — CLI+LLM, agentic workflows
-- 📝 Learning in public at [ilicaleksandar.github.io](https://ilicaleksandar.github.io)

 ---